 250 Pigeon St, Waynesville 28786

-Experience the premier producer-only farmers market in the Waynesville area.
-Take your pick of a variety of fresh produce, heritage crafts, and unique local products.
-Will you stroll among the many homegrown offerings, stop by the Waynesville Soda Jerks booth to enjoy a handcrafted artisanal soda in one of their many creative flavors.
+Experience the premier producer-only farmer’s market in the Waynesville area.
+Take your pick of a variety of fresh produce, heritage crafts and unique local products.
+While you stroll among the many homegrown offerings, stop by the Waynesville Soda Jerks booth to enjoy a handcrafted artisan soda in one of their many creative flavors.

 The Shelton House

 A visit to the Shelton House is a must for anyone intrigued by the artistic roots of Haywood County.
 The Shelton House was built in 1875 and is listed on the National Register of Historic Places.
-Housed in and around the Shelton House, the Museum of North Carolina Handicrafts features comprehensive exhibits of 19th century crafts.
-This is also the perfect starting point for the Quilt Trail as Shelton House Quilt Block is featured here.
+Housed in and around the Shelton House, the Museum of North Carolina Handicrafts features comprehensive exhibits of 19th-century crafts.
+This is also the perfect starting point for the Quilt Trail, as the Shelton House Quilt Block is featured here.

 Haywood County Quilt Trails

 The perfect after dinner treat!
-Stroll next door to The Classic Wine Seller to enjoy an extensive list of fine wines, craft beers, and local cheeses in this unique underground cellar venue.
-Grab a glass of your favorite along with a table, settle in, and enjoy one of the many accomplished musicians that are featured each weekend.
+Stroll next door to The Classic Wineseller to enjoy an extensive list of fine wines, craft beers and local cheeses in this unique underground cellar venue.
+Grab a glass of your favorite along with a table, settle in and enjoy one of the many accomplished musicians who are featured each weekend.

 The above itinerary is a SAMPLE itinerary.
 Other attractions and activities can be substituted based on your preferences and the current seasonality to create a unique itinerary for your next visit.

 Restaurant Suggestions – Haywood County is home to such a wide range of locally owned and operated restaurants that we couldn’t just pick a few!
-From casual, down-home eateries to gourmet, fine-dining and everything in between, we have it all here Haywood.
-For a full listing check out our Dining Page.
+From casual, down-home eateries to gourmet, fine dining and everything in between, we have it all here in Haywood.
+For a full listing, check out our Dining Page.